Looking for THE Best Knife Set? If so, you’re in the right place. Check out my favorite on Amazon.

 From the Wusthof website: The blades are measured by laser before sharpening.

-Computer programmes calculate the precise sharpening angle for each blade.
+Computer programs calculate the precise sharpening angle for each blade.

 The knives are then sharpened on a whetstone using precision robots.